Alcohol & Illegal Drugs

 The multi-modal emergency notification service enables campus leaders and security professionals to contact students, faculty and staff with time-sensitive information and updates within minutes through phone calls, text messages or e-mail.
 The system enables RVCC students and personnel to be contacted on campus, en route to campus, at home or at work.
-In order to receive voice and e-mail messages, students must provide contact information when registering which is entered into the RAVE messaging system by the College.
-If students also wish to receive text messages, they need to register for this option via the Campus Closing tab on Lion’s Den.
+In order to receive voice, text and e-mail messages, students must provide contact information when registering which is entered into the RAVE messaging system by the College.

 The Family Educational Rights & Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act of 1974 protects the privacy of education records, establishes the right of students to inspect and review their education records, and provides guidelines for contesting information in these records that is believed to be inaccurate or misleading.